annakatschr/closest-neighbor/README.md

 # closest-neighbor
-Playing around with some big data algorithms and techniques.
-In this project, I will attemp to find the closest neighbor of each node in the dataset using signature similarities and the LSH algorithm.
-The nodes in these dataasets represent documents.
-We want to find the document similarity between these documents.
+In this project, I have implemented the LSH and MinHash algorithms and compared their quality and execution times where the objective is to calculate the nearest neighbors of a document X included in a collection of documents.
+The assessment of similarity of the other documents from document X will be done in two main ways:
+* The Jaccard-Similarity 𝐽𝑎𝑐𝑆𝑖𝑚(𝑋, 𝑌) metric of document X, where Y are the rest of the documents in the dataset.
+* The signature similarity 𝑆𝑖𝑔𝑆𝑖𝑚(𝑋, 𝑌) of document X, where Y are the rest of the documents in the dataset.

 ## Datasets used: Bags-of-words text collection
+The nodes in these datasets represent documents.
+We want to find the similarity between these documents.
 For each text dataset in the collection:
 * D is the number of documents,
 * W is the number of words in the vocabulary, and